yEAh-Games/arcade/_posts/2023-05-09-tloz-minishcap.md

 ---
 layout: gba
-title: "The Legend of Zelda - The Minish Cap (USA)"
+title: "The Legend of Zelda - The Minish Cap"
 categories:
  - approved
  - gba